Resolver

 https://github.com/organization/repository/blob/mainbranch/path/file

-if the remote HTTP URL has a slash (/) in the branch name you will need to HTML encode with the %2F character, example:
+If the remote HTTP URL has a slash (/) in the branch name you will need to HTML encode with the %2F character, example:

 https://github.com/organization/repository/blob/feature%2Fmainbranch/path/file